 Bily Konicek Restaurant in Prague is located in the stunning 12th century medieval cellars of one of the oldest houses on the Old Town Square

-Bily Konicek (White Horse) has modern furnishings, with an emphasis on glass and dark woods; creatively blended into an array of alcoves and open spaces, and spread over several levels.
+Bily Konicek (White Horse) creatively blends modern furnishings into an array of stone alcoves and open spaces, spread over several levels.

-The restaurant serves mainly international cuisine, but has some nice traditional Czech food on the menu as well.
+The restaurant serves mainly international cuisine, but also has a number of good traditional Czech dishes on its menu.
 Meals are prepared from high quality ingredients with an emphasis on seasonal products.

-The wine list includes a few Czech bottles, along with wines from France, Germany, Italy and Spain.
-If wish to try out the Czech house wines, which are good, it can work out better value to order by the glass.
+The wine list has some nice Czech wines, plus bottles from France, Germany, Italy and Spain.
+If wish to try the Czech house wines, which are good, it works out better value to order by the glass.

-Most nights of the week things get livelier from 8.30pm onwards as a live band takes to the stage.
-Music varies from day to day, ranging from Latin music to Jazz & Blues.
+Most nights things liven up around 8.00pm, as a live band takes to the stage.
+Music varies from day to day, and ranges from Latin music to Jazz & Blues.